dougie181/prostar-strategy/it strategy starter.md

 - Dedicated governance time commitment from business stakeholders

 **Timeline Assumptions:**
-- 12-month timeframe for Acumatica stabilization is achievable with proper focus
+- 12-month timeframe for Acumatica stabilisation is achievable with proper focus
 - 18-month timeline for building internal development capability is realistic
 - Business processes can accommodate phased implementations without major disruption
 - External partner availability and capability as required